Scott-Simmons/taxes-compare/README.md

 # Compare effective tax rates between countries

-The easiest way to understand personal income tax is see the whole curve.
+The easiest way to understand personal income tax is to see the whole curve.

 Average tax rates obscure important information.

 Similarly, marginal tax rates tables can also be misleading.

 This application gives the full picture on tax, all derived from the marginal rates of several countries.

-Details on the solution [here](/server/methodology.md).
+Details on the solution are [here](/server/methodology.md).

 ### Features